Alleged Rapist Russell Brand Was Hiding ‘In Plain Sight’, Abusers Often Do

 It was not an answer.
 But not not an answer, either.

-The allegations have been made by a number of women in a joint investigation carried out by journalists at The Times, The Sunday Times, and Channel 4’s Dispatches.
+The allegations have been made by a number of women in a joint investigation carried out by journalists at The Times, The Sunday Times and Channel 4’s Dispatches.
 Four women have alleged sexual assaults between 2006 and 2013, while he was a presenter for BBC Radio 2 and Channel 4 and acting in Hollywood.
-Others have made a range of accusations about Brand’s controlling, abusive, and predatory behavior.
+Others have made a range of accusations about Brand’s controlling, abusive and predatory behaviour.

 AdvertisementADVERTISEMENT